- What Is A Buy-To-Let Offset Mortgage?

 - Interest-only buy-to-let.
 You just pay the interest each month, keeping payments lower.
 But you’ll need a separate plan to repay the loan amount in full later.

-- Repayment is buy-to-let.
+- Repayment buy-to-let.
 Your monthly payments cover both interest and some of the loan.
 By the end, you’ll own the property outright.
 This is simpler and builds equity over time.

 Can I Use Offset Buy-To-Let Mortgages For HMOs?